 But as a global community, we are not moving fast enough to meet the challenge.

-Some 1.1 billion people do not have access to electricity and 2.9 billion people have no access to clean cooking.
+More than 1 billion people do not have access to electricity and over 3 billion people have no access to clean cooking.
 Progress on energy efficiency is at two-thirds the required rate.
 We need to double the share of renewables in the energy mix.
 And finance flows are at one-third of the $1.0-1.2 trillion per year required to meet all three of SEforALL’s objectives by 2030.

 The good news is that we can pursue all three objectives at once.
 In fact, we must.